gadam/module_12_challenge/README.md

 ## Summary

-In summary, although the model 2's `precision` ratio for `high-risk loans` dropped by `0.01`, i.e. `model2` marginally lost its ability not to label as high-risk a loan is actually low-risk, its recall ratio increased by `0.08` indicating that it has increased its ability to find the `high-risk` loans over `model 1`.
+In summary, although model 2's `precision` ratio for `high-risk loans` dropped by `0.01`, i.e. `model 2` lost its ability not to label as high-risk a loan is actually low-risk by a very small amount, its recall ratio increased by `0.08` indicating that it has increased its ability to find more `high-risk` loans over `model 1`.
 I would therefore recommend `model 2`'s performance over `model 1`.